-- Thesis outline defense shall be mandatory and shall only be conducted after the thesis student has passed the comprehensive exam. - The thesis student should approach the program head for the intention to defend.
-The program head, in consultation with the thesis student, will assign a thesis adviser and the Guidance Committee. - The graduate student shall fill out the Application for Outline Defense (Appendix 10) and attach a copy of the thesis outline.
-The student shall submit 1 printed copy to the Graduate School Office and email a softcopy to gradschool@usm.edu.ph. - The Graduate School Dean will identify members of the Graduate School Research Committee (GSRC) to review the thesis outline.
-The Committee shall consist of the
+- Thesis outline defense shall be mandatory and shall only be conducted after the thesis student has passed the comprehensive exam. - A student who has passed the comprehensive exam and intends to proceed with the thesis shall approach the program head to discuss his/her research interest.
+The program head, in consultation with the thesis student, will assign a thesis adviser and the Guidance Committee. - The graduate student shall fill out the Application for Outline Defense (Appendix 16) and attach a copy of the thesis outline.
+The student shall submit 1 printed copy to the Graduate School Office and email a softcopy to gradschool@usm.edu.ph.

-- Graduate School Dean, Graduate School Research Coordinator, the thesis adviser, and a representative from the Research and Development Office.
-The Committee will review the thesis outline and determine whether the outline is suitable for defense. - The date of outline defense shall be scheduled at least 5 days (for Master's students) and 10 days (for Doctoral students) after submission of the (a) Application for Outline Defense to the Graduate School and (b) copies of the thesis outline to the Graduate School Research Committee. - Only Master's Thesis and Dissertation students who have secured complete signatures in the Application for Outline Defense shall be allowed to defend. - The comments of the Guidance Committee shall be written on the comment form (Appendix 8).
-Each member of the Guidance Committee shall also complete the scoring sheet for outline defense (Appendix 11). - After the defense, the thesis student shall revise the outline manuscript to address the comments of the Guidance Committee. - The thesis student shall submit the revised outline to his/her thesis adviser for plagiarism analysis and AI using the University-specified plagiarism and AI detection software.
-The similarity index should not exceed 20%, excluding preliminary pages, appendices, and references. - The thesis student shall show the Digital Receipt generated by the plagiarism and AI detection software to the Graduate School Research Coordinator. - The thesis student shall prepare one softbound copy of the thesis outline, including the preliminary pages and approval sheet (Appendix 13 and 14 for Masters and Doctoral students, respectively). - The student shall have the softbound copy of the revised outline signed by the Guidance Committee, Graduate School Research Coordinator, and Graduate School Dean. - Once the thesis outline is defended and approved, the major adviser shall encode information such as thesis title, academic year and semester, and plagiarism and AI check result in the RDEIS through https://rdeis.usm.edu.ph/v2 or the USM RDE website. - The Graduate School Research Coordinator shall check all information encoded in the RDEIS, and approve the outline if all data required by RDEIS is encoded. - Only after submission of the indexed outline to the Graduate School will the thesis student be allowed to conduct the study. - Data analysis, specifically statistical analysis, shall be done by the thesis student.
+- The Graduate School Dean will convene the Graduate School Research Committee (GSRC) to review the thesis outline.
+The Committee shall consist of the Graduate School Dean, Graduate School Research Coordinator, the thesis adviser, and a representative from the Research and Development Office.
+The Committee will review the thesis outline and determine whether the outline is suitable for defense. - The date of outline defense shall be scheduled at least 5 days (for Master's students) and 10 days (for Doctoral students) after submission of the (a) Application for Outline Defense to the Graduate School and (b) copies of the thesis outline to the Graduate School Research Committee. - Only Master's Thesis and Dissertation students who have secured complete signatures in the Application for Outline Defense shall be allowed to defend. - The comments of the Guidance Committee shall be written on the comment form (Appendix 14).
+Each member of the Guidance Committee shall also complete the scoring sheet for outline defense (Appendix 17). - After the defense, the thesis student shall revise the outline manuscript to address the comments of the Guidance Committee. - The thesis student shall submit the revised outline to his/her thesis adviser for plagiarism and AI analysis using the University-specified plagiarism and AI detection software.
+The similarity index should not exceed 10%, excluding preliminary pages, appendices, and references. - The thesis student shall show the Digital Receipt generated by the plagiarism and AI detection software to the Graduate School Research Coordinator. - The thesis student shall prepare one softbound copy of the thesis outline, including the preliminary pages and approval sheet (Appendix 18 and 19 for Masters and Doctoral students, respectively). - The student shall have the softbound copy of the revised outline signed by the Guidance Committee, Graduate School Research Coordinator, and Graduate School Dean. - For studies involving humans, animals, or biohazards, the student shall secure the necessary approvals from the RECO, IACUC, or IBC, respectively. - Once the thesis outline is defended and approved, the major adviser shall encode information such as thesis title, academic year and semester, and plagiarism and AI check results in the RDEIS through https://rdeis.usm.edu.ph/v2 or the USM RDE website. - The Graduate School Research Coordinator shall check all information encoded in the RDEIS, and approve the outline if all data required by RDEIS is encoded. - After submission of the indexed outline to the Graduate School, the thesis student may be allowed to conduct the study. - Data analysis, specifically statistical analysis, shall be done by the thesis student.
 He/she may opt to consult a statistician only when necessary and with the consent of his/her adviser. - Consultations with English critics are discouraged so that graduate students develop independence and self-reliance.